Any2suited66/InstasizeAutomation/README.md

 Python must be installed are your system.
 You can install it with homebrew: brew install python.

-To run all the tests just run the bash script RunAllPythonScripts and it will run each script in alphabetical order.
+To run the tests:

+1) install nose2 plugig: pip install nose2
+2) type in terminal: nose2 -v -s path/to/instasizeautomation/folder